fbpx

 Disney’s Animal Kingdom Park

-Find the BEST Walt Disney World deals here.
+Find the BEST Walt Disney World Resort and other theme park deals here.

-That totally worried me because I was really excited to go there since it’s so different than the other Disney Parks!
+That totally worried me because I was really excited to go there since it’s so different than the other Disney Theme Parks of the Walt Disney Company!

 Because of all the feedback, at one point, I even thought about skipping Animal Kingdom Park since my kids aren’t super interested in animals.